Pmvita/SMB-Finance-OS/docs/onboarding/GIT_WORKFLOW.md

 ## 🎯 Overview

-This guide covers the Git workflow and GitHub practices for the SMB Finance OS project, ensuring consistent collaboration between team members.
+This guide covers the Git workflow and GitHub practices for the Trident Financial OS project, ensuring consistent collaboration between team members.

 ## 📋 Prerequisites